This section provides an overview of authentication and authorization in Neo4j.

 It is recommended that this option is used as part of a custom delivery as negotiated with Neo4j Professional Services.

-The plugin is described in Developer Manual → Plugins.
+The plugin is described in Java Reference → Authentication and authorization plugins.

 - Kerberos authentication and single sign-on